 In the EFCA equivalent here in Slovakia, every New Year the denomination prints up Bible verses on nicely decorated bookmarks.
 People draw a Bible verse from a basket and that’s their verse for the year.
 That’s fine if you read the verse in it’s context, figure out what it means and try to focus on applying the revealed message of the text to your life.
 But in fact, people treat these as horoscopes with a special message/direct revelation from the Holy Spirit that is very often completely disconnected from the meaning of the text.
 I know they do this because I’ve heard the testimonies at the end of the year when they share concerning the verses they received.
 This is exactly the same as praying to receive God’s revelation from the newspaper horoscope or looking for a sign from the gods in the scars on a sacrificed ram’s gal bladder as the pagans did in the ancient Near East.

 There is an evangelical movement here in Slovakia that started as a pietist movement within the Lutheran church.
 It eventually gave birth to the denomination we now work with.
 That parent movement emphasizes the importance of “praying a living word out of Scripture.”
 In their view, it’s not good to study the text and try to understand its meaning (theological education for them is suspect).
-Instead, you have to pray and pray until the Holy Spirit reveals to you just what God wants you to understand by this verse.
-It’s supposed to have a very specific message for something that you are supposed to do.
+Instead, you have to pray and pray until the Holy Spirit reveals to you the specific message that God has for you.
 For example, take that new job you have been offered even though you’re happy with your current job.
-This word from Scripture will tell you whether or not you should take that job.
+The word is not living, it is dead and old, until it comes to life with a personal message for you.

 All of these are examples of evangelical tendencies to apply a method for regularly seeking God’s will from Scripture that is out of line with God’s revelation through the inspired text of Scripture.
 These methods are ingrained in us and they are unhealthy.